Tap and Barrel is a chain of large pub-style restaurants with locations in Olympic Village, Coal Harbour, the Shipyards District and Granville Island.

 The Tap & Barrel

-With three waterfront locations in Metro Vancouver, Tap and Barrel is a local success story.
-The chain’s most recent development was the Lower Lonsdale restaurant in North Vancouver.
+With four waterfront locations in Metro Vancouver, Tap and Barrel is a local success story.
+The chain’s most recent development was the rebranding of the old Bridges Restaurant on Granville Island to Tap & Barrel Bridges.
 The original restaurant was the one in Olympic Village.

 The Tap and Barrel chain is owned by local entrepreneur Daniel Frankel.
 He was inducted into the BC Restaurant Hall of Fame in 2014.

-All three Tap and Barrel locations focus on local and sustainable food and drink options.
-All three have amazing outdoor patios which are popular in warmer months.
+All four Tap and Barrel locations focus on local and sustainable food and drink options.
+All four have amazing outdoor patios which are popular in warmer months.
 The restaurants also have sports bar-type TV screens for people wanting to watch whatever games are showing.

 Where are the Restaurants?

-The Tap and Barrel group currently operates three restaurants in Metro Vancouver.
-All three are on or near the waterfront.
-The location in North Vancouver is in a heritage building with high ceilings.
-The other two are in more modern venues.
+The Tap and Barrel group currently operates four restaurants in Metro Vancouver.
+Information about each open location is listed further below.
+All four are on or near the waterfront.

 Olympic Village Tap & Barrel